CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### Undefined values

-When we log the value of the result to the terminal we observe a new data type - `undefined`. `undefined` is a data type used to represent the absence of some value.
+When we log result's value to the terminal we get a new data type - `undefined`.

-A function’s output is always `undefined` whenever we don’t set the output.
+`undefined` is a data type used to represent the absence of some value.
-However, we need to get a percentage from our function every time it is called.
+A function’s output is always `undefined` whenever we omit a return statement; but we need to get a percentage from our function every time it is called.

 ### Setting an output

 In the body of our function, we can write a `return` statement, specifying the value we want to output.
-If your function call is a question, the return statement is the answer.
+If your function call is like a question, the return statement is the answer.
 It's what comes back.
 We write a return statement as follows:

 ```js {linenos=table,hl_lines=4,linenostart=1}